diego-apellaniz/PowerBI3D/README.md

 ## Acknowledgement
-This custom visual was developed by Diego Apellániz.<br/> <br/> Thanks to [McNeel](https://discourse.mcneel.com/t/3dmloader-for-three-js/107702) for the wonderful 3DM loader for three.js.
+This custom visual was developed by Diego Apellániz.<br/> <br/> Thanks to [McNeel](https://discourse.mcneel.com/t/3dmloader-for-three-js/107702) for the wonderful 3DM loader for three.js.<br/> <br/>
+Thanks to Tizian Alkewitz for the intensive beta testing.

 ## How to use
 ### 1) Add custom visual to Power BI